mingluuu/ETF_Portfolio_Top_Performers/README.md

  To run this project load the jupyter notebook and run the cells.

 # Contributers
-Ken Lee
+Ken Lee,
-Rabia Talib
+Rabia Talib,
-Albert Peyton
+Albert Peyton,
 Minglu Li